 This will not only ensure that the technology is being used properly with all that it has to offer but that the educator is also comfortable and there is no time lag between lessons, assignments or term projects.
 Having a practice period or pilot testing especially if an edtech software for example is ambiguous regarding ideal age groups can be helpful in ensuring the technological initiative is just right for the students and the grade level it is being used for.

-2. Not An Alternative
+2. Technology in School Life is Not An Alternative

 3. All-Encompassing

-4. The Technology Should Be Exclusively Edtech
+4. The Technology in School Should be Exclusively Edtech

 Technology used generally can sometimes be counterproductive such as students getting addicted to toxic online games or recreational browsing.
 The aim of the technology should be clear as well as entirely education-oriented so it can have the maximum benefit.
 While technology such as laminators for schools are needed to help students improve their learning materials, edtech should aim to enhance skills and retention as well as capability.